DUNE/dune-justin/docs/files.md

 - **processing** - the file has been allocated to a job for processing
 - **outputting** - the job to which the file has been allocated is itself in the outputting state, and the job is uploading the output files
-- **finalising** - the Registration Agent is registering the output files from the job that processed the input file with MetaCat and Rucio
+- **finishing** - the Registration Agent is registering the output files from the job that processed the input file with MetaCat and Rucio
 - **finished** - the input file has been processed and all the output files from the job have been uploaded and registered